compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step1.md

 sh$
 ```

 - Implement some commands that toggle useful features in the REPL.
-For example, the user could enter `:timing` as a command to have the REPL show how long each input took to run (currently, this example won't do much, but once the evaluator is implemented, it becomes very handy!)
+For example, the user could enter `:timing` as a command to have the REPL show how long each input took to run (currently, this example won't do much, but once the evaluator is implemented, it becomes very handy!).
+Another example is `:help`, which should print a list of all commands the user can input (including the `quit`/`exit` commands from the earlier challenge)